Mental health funding competition: Using innovation and intersectional approaches to target mental health support for students

-With investment from the Department of Health and Social Care and the Department for Education, the OfS has been able to award more than £3 million in funding to identify innovative and collaborative approaches to targeted support for student mental health.
+With investment from the Department of Health and Social Care and the Department for Education, we have awarded more than £3 million in funding to identify innovative and collaborative approaches to targeted support for student mental health.

 Many Hands Project: A collaborative approach to improving mental health solutions for students in small-setting higher education providers

 This project seeks to better support students facing barriers to sustained educational engagement and attainment due to mental health concerns.

 It will offer an accessible preventative, early intervention and ongoing support model across mature, creative and BAME students (addressing intersectionality).